Health and Nutrition Fund

 What Are the Effects of Child Hunger?

-• Wasting, stunting and underweight.
+• Wasting, stunting and child starvation.

 • Greater susceptibility to infection.